cr1901/AT2XT/README.md

 #### `.cargo/config` and `rust-toolchain.toml`
 Thanks to the [`.cargo/config`](.cargo/config) and [`rust-toolchain.toml`](rust-toolchain.toml)
-files, the nightly compiler and source will be downloaded, and `cargo` will automatically target the built-in `msp430-none-elf` target.
+files, the nightly compiler and compiler source will be downloaded, and `cargo` will automatically target the built-in `msp430-none-elf` target.

 Additionally, MSP430 needs a `libcore` installed that doesn't conflict w/ your host, and an MSP430 `libcore` is not currently provided as part of the toolchain.
 The